WEI-HSI CHEN

 Wei-Hsi Chen

 Currently I am working on the SLICE muri project to imbue bio-inspired robots with the kind of “embodied intelligence” that allows a squirrel to leap between unstable platforms with agility.
-In contrast to traditional robots, I am focusing on establishing practical, mathematically rigorous design principles that can design dynamic robots through the origami fabrication process.
+In contrast to traditional robots, I am focusing on establishing practical, mathematically rigorous design principles that can design dynamic robots through origami fabrication.

 Visit my research to rejoice with me in the astonishment of robotics.